What is Cost Basis in Crypto?

 All this said, some countries give specific guidance on which cost basis methods you can use.
 We’ll look at how some tax offices around the world calculate crypto taxes.

-The IRS says where possible, crypto investors should use Spec ID.
-However, provided they can specifically identify the assets they're disposing of, they may be able to utilize other cost basis methods like HIFO, LIFO and FIFO.
+The IRS says where possible, crypto investors should specifically identify the assets they've disposed of, which means, provided you can specifically identify the assets you're disposing of, you can utilize cost basis methods like HIFO, LIFO, and FIFO under the scope of Spec ID.

 Once you pick a cost basis method, you must use that method consistently when calculating your gains and losses.